gerlero/openfoam-app/README.md

 ### What's the deal with case sensitivity?

-OpenFOAM's source code is notably written with a case-sensitive filesystem in mind.
-This is not an issue on Linux systems, which conventionally use case-sensitive filesystems.
+[OpenFOAM is notably developed with a case-sensitive filesystem in mind](https://develop.openfoam.com/Development/openfoam/-/issues/1602).
+This is a non-issue on Linux systems, which conventionally use case-sensitive filesystems.
 In practice, a case-sensitive filesystem means that two different files named `phi` and `Phi` in the same directory can exist just fine.
 In contrast, a case-_insensitive_ filesystem, as is the default on macOS, will only allow one of those files to exist in the same folder.

 This project gets around potential case-sensitivity issues by putting OpenFOAM itself inside a (read-only) disk image with its own case-sensitive filesystem, which is mounted as a virtual volume during use.
 This is enough to accommodate OpenFOAM, and for most purposes you can just use your regular filesystem for everything else (e.g. to store OpenFOAM cases).